 The proud new mum is Joni Genie,

-just turned five years in june.
+She’s now nearly ten years old, some chap a few weeks back guessed she was about…. two-and-a-half.
 She is very well known in the north east of Lincolnshire having worked on various driven & rough shoots for beating, peg work and picking up.
 She has made a name for herself with many fine retrieves and will go ‘on point’ when she’s keen.
 She has also worked in Scotland for geese & duck along with pigeon and wildfowling work in Lincolnshire.
 A canada goose is no problem!

 Thirteen days old, three of them are starting to open their eyes.

 Here are the nine new puppies at one day old.
 There are four boys and five girls.